-Assuming you have already put in all the hard work, and your body fat at a point where you are ready to step onstage or do a photoshoot, there are a few things you can do in the week before the shoot to make sure that you look your absolute best.
+Assuming you have already put in all the hard work, and your body fat at a point where you are ready to step onstage or do a photoshoot, there are a few things you can do in the week prior to make sure you’re photoshoot ready.

 Specifically, the main goal of the peak week is to:

 Let’s take a look at 3 steps you can follow in order to achieve that goal.

 This probably goes against what you have heard as most competitors typically perform a glycogen depletion protocol the week before the show.
 The reasoning behind that is that it was once believed that glycogen depletion can increase glycogen supercompensation by increasing activity of the glycogen synthase enzyme.

 However, glycogen depletion increases the rate not the magnitude of glycogen resynthesis.
 Once glycogen levels are back to baseline, the enzyme activity returns to normal [1,2].

 Therefore, glycogen depletion is not only unnecessary, but it is also counterproductive.
 By the time you reach peak week you are already depleted, and your cortisol levels are through the roof.

 Cortisol impairs glycogen storage and causes you to retain fluid, which makes you look soft and flat.
 The week before the shoot you want to reduce your training load to allow cortisol levels to drop.

 Assuming you have a shoot on Saturday, we recommend a 20-40% volume reduction from Monday to Wednesday and posing only from Thursday onwards.
 Posing will continue to stimulate glucose uptake by the muscles while allowing oedema to dissipate.
 This will give you the best odds of being photoshoot ready on the big day.